gbear605/Endoplanet-Transit/README.md

 Multithreading
 =============

-This is based on ipython notebook features and thus only works in ipython notebook
+This is based on ipython notebook features

 functions
 -------------